hazelcast/hazelcast-reference-manual/src/Lock.md

 Moreover, when a member leaves the cluster, all the locks acquired by that dead member will be removed so that those locks are immediately available for live members.

-- Locks are re-entrant: the same thread can lock multiple times on the same lock.
+- Locks are re-entrant.
+The same thread can lock multiple times on the same lock.
 Note that for other threads to be able to require this lock, the owner of the lock must call `unlock` as many times as the owner called `lock`.

 - In the split-brain scenario, the cluster behaves as if it were two different clusters.
 Since two separate clusters are not aware of each other,